 Currently, the blender comes in three colors — black, grey and white.
 It is more expensive than other personal blenders, especially if you buy the blender and hydration bottle together.
 However, if you really love homemade smoothies and protein shakes, then it’s worth the extra coin.

-After trying out the Beast Blender for a few weeks I can happily report that it works as well as it looks.
+After trying out the Beast Blender for a few weeks I can happily report that it works just as well as it looks.
 I mixed up my daily breakfast smoothie every day with ingredients including frozen fruit, a banana, greek yogurt, almond butter and spinach and it instantly blended them all seamlessly.
 There was no cranking, zero hang-ups on stubborn pieces of fruit and no chunks in the finished smoothie.
-Everything was incorporated thoroughly and the blender container was easy to drink out of afterwards, saving me a dish.
+Everything was incorporated thoroughly and the blender container was easy to drink out of afterward, saving me a dish.

 There are a bunch of different components that come with the Beast.
 The base that plugs into the wall is quite heavy, even when compared with our bigger kitchen blender from Vitamix.
 However, it keeps it from slipping and sliding around during the blending process which I prefer.
-The wider blender bottles are beautifully-designed, and the ridges not only add a unique look, they make them easier to hold and maneuver.
+The wider blender bottles are beautifully designed, and the ridges not only add a unique look, they make them easier to hold and maneuver.
 All of the bottles, come to think of it, are heavier than your regular cup or water bottle.
-This isn’t a nuisance or a hindrance, but actually makes them feel and look higher quality than most personal blenders.
+This isn’t a nuisance or a hindrance but actually makes them feel and look higher quality than most personal blenders.